-Corporate training programs are tailored for technical as well as non-technical staff, office as well as front-line production workers.
-Continuing and Professional Education has the ability to customize training to meet specific needs and build a tailored program entirely from scratch, as well as supply existing modules for training.
+Tailored for technical as well as non-technical staff, office as well as front-line production workers.
+Continuing and Professional Education has the ability to customize trainings to match the needs of our corporate client from existing modules for training.
 Common areas of training and workforce development include:

+- Communications

+- Microsoft

+- Business Operations

+- Supervisory & Management Training

+- · Manufacturing Technology

-Communications, Business Operations, Supervisory & Management Training, Manufacturing Technology, Digital Office Systems, and Organizational Development.
+- · Digital Office Systems, and

+- Organizational Development